-Usually I brew trying to keep final beer in BJCP standards.
-I do this because I like to keep some beers for competition but sometimes when I make style which I brewed already many times and I would like to do something only for my family, me and friends I change something to fit it to our preferences.
+Usually, I brew trying to keep final beer in BJCP standards.
+I do this because I like to keep some beers for competition but sometimes when I make a style which I brewed already many times and I would like to do something only for my family, me and friends I change something to fit it to our preferences.
 One of these styles is stout.
 We prefer something with more body than standard Irish stout but lighter than foreign extra stout.
-Also, we like stronger roasted flavour in final beer.
+Also, we like a stronger roasted flavor in the final beer.
 This is one of these beers.

 Batch size: 25L (6.5 gal)

 Mash water: 18.5L filtered water + 0.5tsp Calcium Chloride + 0.5tsp Baking Soda

 Boil time: 60 min